JUNE 4-6, 2018 etc.venues, LondonRegister Now

 Integrate 2018 is the premier integration conference for everyone working in the Microsoft Integration Space.
 The 3-day event, with Speakers from the Microsoft Product Group and from the Global Integration Community, is the ideal event to listen to the leading Integration Specialists, to learn what is coming next in integration and to network with your peers.
 Put Integrate 2018 in your diaries, 4-6 June 2018, and register now.

-Full refund until 30th April 2018.
+*No refund after 1st May 2018.
 Contact us for more information.

 In this session, Saravana Kumar will welcome the gathering and give a brief talk on what's in store for the next 3 days at INTEGRATE 2018.